microsoft/FASTER/docs/_docs/40-fasterlog-basics.md

 Users are expected to call the `Commit` operation to force data to disk and create recoverable points on the log.
 We support sync and async versions of commit.
 The commit includes the committed begin and tail addresses of the log, as well as any ongoing named iterators.
-See the section for advanced users for an overview of the different ways commits can be customized.
+See the section for advanced users [below](#advanced-features) for an overview of the different ways commits can be customized.

 ```cs
 void Commit(bool spinWait = false)